Marilyn Berger: NBC News

 After leaving The Washington Post, Berger went to work for NBC News, where she covered the Pentagon and then the White House, where her duties included on-camera reporting at the 1976 Democratic and Republican National Conventions.
 She hosted the public television news program The Advocates, and was an anchor on the nightly news on public television station WNET in New York.

 Author

 In 2010, Berger wrote This is a Soul: The Mission of Rick Hodes, covering the more than 30-year work of Rick Hodes in Ethiopia saving sick children.
-It was while she was in Ethiopia that she came upon a sick and homeless boy, whom she later adopted.
-He took the name Daniel Berger Hewitt.
+It was while she was in Ethiopia that she came upon a sick and homeless boy, whom she later helped raise in her home, as Danny Hodes.
+He later took the name Daniel Berger Hewitt.

 Personal life

 In April 1979, Berger married Don Hewitt, creator of 60 Minutes.
 They remained married until his death in August 2009.
-The couple had no biological children, but in 2009 (shortly before Hewitt's death), they became the legal guardians of the boy from Ethiopia.
+The couple had no biological children, but in 2009 (shortly before Hewitt's death), they became guardians of a boy Berger had met in Ethiopia.